 Be clear about who/what the steering committee members represent – themselves and/or their organizations?

-Include the Continuum of Care Committee (COC) in a meaningful way.
+Include the Continuum of Care Committee (COC) and the Tacoma Pierce County Coalition to End Homelessness in a meaningful way.

 Include and compensate experts with lived experience of being homeless.